 Over 400 strong, the Pride of the Mountains is one of the largest, most innovative marching bands in the country.
 It hosts the annual Tournament of Champions for high school bands every fall.
-Directed by David Starnes and Matt Henley and Jon Henson.
+Directed by Matt Henley and Jon Henson.

 Directed by jazz pianist Pavel Wlosok, this auditioned group performs jazz standards and new works for jazz band.
 Tours in the spring of even-numbered years.

 With a professional string section from the Asheville Symphony Orchestra, this auditioned ensemble performs orchestral masterworks with wind, brass and percussion students.

 A college and community chamber orchestra, the Civic Orchestra rehearses on Thursday evenings and performs once a semester.
 The spring concert features winners of the Civic Orchestra Solo Competition, sponsored by the Jackson County Arts Council.
 This ensemble is led by Dr. Damon Sink.

 Led by Dr. Adam Groh, this group of percussion majors performs challenging works for various combinations of percussion instruments.